Pongphan/ctransferlearning_ev/README.md

-**Enhanced object detection of Enterobius vermicularis eggs using cumulative transfer learning algorithm** The methodology of this study can be delineated into several sequential steps, each contributing to the overall framework for the detection and classification of *Enterobius vermicularis* eggs.
+Title - **Enhanced object detection of Enterobius vermicularis eggs using cumulative transfer learning algorithm**

+The methodology of this study can be delineated into several sequential steps, each contributing to the overall framework for the detection and classification of *Enterobius vermicularis* eggs.
 Below is a detailed, step-by-step description of the proposed method:

 1. **Data Acquisition and Preprocessing**